AdamSheaffer/NSS-movie-sprint-prototype/README.md

 - When the user selects `Manage Cast` from the main menu and then selects `Search by Name`, they should be prompted to type in the name of a cast member.
 They should then be shown a list of cast members with names and pay whose name matches the user's search.
 The search should not be case sensitive.
 The user should then be prompted to hit any key to be taken back to the main menu.

 - When the user selects `Manage Cast` from the main menu and then selects `Show Cast`, the resulting list should be paginated with 5 records per page.
-The user should be able to hit the up and down arrow keys to page through the results.
+The user should be able to hit the left and right arrow keys to page through the results.
 Hitting `Enter` should return to the main menu.

 - When the user selects `Expense Report`, the following information should be displayed: